-We used the requirements of a selected group of species to illustrate how the protection of the remaining habitat resources would contribute to the conservation of biological diversity in the town.
-We chose several species or groups of species that have large home ranges, specialized habitat needs, or acute sensitivity to disturbance (see Table 2).
+For each of these habitat types, we used the requirements of a selected group of species to illustrate how the protection of the remaining habitat resources would contribute to the conservation of biological diversity in the town.
+We chose several species or groups of species that have large home ranges, specialized habitat needs, or acute sensitivities to disturbance (see Table 2).
 Many are rare or declining in the region or statewide.
 Each of these species or groups requires a particular habitat type for a crucial stage of their life cycle (e.g., hibernation, breeding), and those "core habitats" typically form the hub of the animal's habitat complex.
 The various other habitats required during other life cycle stages are typically located within a certain distance of the core habitat.
+This distance roughly defines the extent of the species' habitat complex and, therefore, the minimum area that needs to be protected or managed in breeding), and those "core habitats" typically form the hub of the animal's habitat complex.
+The various other habitats required during other life cycle stages are typically located within a certain distance of the core habitat.
 This distance roughly defines the extent of the species' habitat complex and, therefore, the minimum area that needs to be protected or managed in order to maintain a local population.
 We call this the "conservation zone" and discuss the size of this zone in the "Recommendations" subsection for each priority habitat.
 We used findings in the scientific literature to estimate the priority conservation zone for the species or group of concern (Table 2).
 If the habitats of the sensitive species of concern are protected, many other rare and common species that occur in the same habitats will also be protected.
+It is important to note that habitats occurring outside the study area may have conservation zones extending into northern Hyde Park.
+We have taken these zones into account for intermittent woodland pools (Figure 8) and kettle shrub pools (Figure 9) occurring in Rhinebeck, where we have previously mapped habitats throughout the town (Reinmann and Stevens 2007); we have not mapped habitats in Clinton.

-Due to the highly fragmented nature of habitats in the Town of Poughkeepsie, the conservation zones we recommend around priority habitats often overlap with already developed areas.
+The conservation zones we recommend around priority habitats often overlap with already developed areas.
 While this will make it impossible to follow some of the recommendations for these zones (for example, protecting forest areas around a wetland when there is no remaining forest area around it), we show and discuss the full extent of these conservation zones for two reasons: 1) some conservation recommendations can still be followed in developed areas, and 2) in some cases these zones can be considered for habitat restoration.

 Table 2.
-Priority habitats, selected species of concern, and associated priority conservation zones identified by Hudsonia in the Town of Poughkeepsie, Dutchess County, New York.
+Priority habitats, species of concern, and associated priority conservation zones identified by Hudsonia in northern Hyde Park, Dutchess County, New York.